bonachylauriel/AircrackAttack/README.md

 ## Disclaimer

-LazyAircrack is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.
+Aircrack is created to help in penetration testing and it's not responsible for any misuse or illegal purposes.

 Feel free to discuss any issue or new feature at GitHub's new [Discussions](https://github.com/bonachylauriel/AircrackAttack/discussions).